arsalan0c/kanren/README.md

 # µKanren in OCaml

-[µKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is an embedded domain specific language for relational programming.
+[µKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is an embedded DSL for logic programming.
 It is part of family of such languages known as [*kanrens*](http://minikanren.org), with a focus on being minimalist and easy to understand.
 While this is at the expense of expressiveness and ease of use, the core system can be augmented with additional operators, built on top of the primitives.
 This implementation includes several such suggestions from the paper, complete search and *take* for example.
 It also includes some others such as *once* for commited choice and *ifte* as a soft-cut.

 ## Examples